paulzi/paulzi-form/README.md

 ### Ajax form send

 Add class ```form-ajax``` to form and add ```<output>``` or ```<* class="form-output">``` tag in form.
+You can use `data-form-output` for set global output content.

 Response must return correct content-type for append to output.
 Else response can be processed by script.